Metadata: JSON-LD

 - PodcastEpisode

-@type values, the Parse.ly crawler will preferentially choose the type that's higher on the list.
-For example, if both
+values, the Parse.ly crawler will preferentially choose the type that’s higher on the list.
+For example, if both Article

-Review blocks are present on a page, we will collect the values from the
+blocks are present on a page, we will collect the values from the Article

 While we expect posts to include all the properties in the main example above, not all properties may be relevant on non-post pages (see example below).